ProgramIsFun/ue5-force-graph/To_do_list.md

 It is checked that using cpu could render the graph correctly C:\Users\whouse\Desktop\unreal\UE5_NBodySimulationBUGtest

+Checking the output when using shaders.
+It seems that the first few iteration is good, but however, the location of the 1st element become exponentially large in the iteration after.

 ### 11

 Every time I finish compelling, I change the program will crash.